PeaceUCR/AngularIO-Offical-demo/README.md

 Remember that the component class does not subscribe to the heroes$ observable.
 That's the job of the AsyncPipe in the template.

 # Deep into switchMap https://www.youtube.com/watch?v=rUZ9CjcaCEw
+we will test the switchMap with read api later on!